monero-ecosystem/promo-video/kovri.md

 Malicious nodes can no longer threaten users who create transactions or block them from propagating across the network.
 Kovri will come bundled with future Monero releases and be enabled by default.
 In addition, Kovri will feature a common API that would allow other cryptocurrencies and applications to use it, not just Monero.
-For instance, chatting over IRC or visiting eepSites via the I2P network will be possible with Kovri APIs.

 To learn more about Monero and the Kovri project, check out getmonero.org. and getkovri.org.